Katy Perry Is So Inspired By Hillary Clinton That She Named A Shoe After Her

 Katy Perry’s hit song “Rise” has served as inspiration for many people around the world, who turn to the song when they’re feeling discouraged or defeated.
-“Rise” is Katy Perry’s best-selling standalone song, and was used by NBC Sports while covering the 2016 Rio Olympics.
+“Rise” is Katy Perry’s best-selling standalone song, and the tune was used by NBC Sports while covering the 2016 Rio Olympics.

 Katy Perry named a shoe in her new collection after Hillary Clinton: https://t.co/oU8mVjP9cY pic.twitter.com/2I5uqmxVrI